-Central Otago writer and editor Michael Harlow has published ten poetry collections.
+Central Otago writer and editor Michael Harlow has published eleven poetry collections.
 Fiona Kidman describes him as ‘a distinguished and serious writer, dealing with big issues: life, death, sorrow, the inner consciousness, yet there is a bubble of gaiety, a vitality, never far from the surface’.
-Among his many achievements, in 2014 Michael received the Lauris Edmond Memorial Award for Distinguished Contribution to New Zealand Poetry.
+Among his many achievements, in 2014 Michael received the Lauris Edmond Memorial Award for Distinguished Contribution to New Zealand Poetry, his poetry collection, Nothing For It But To Sing (OUP, 2016) won the Kathleen Grattan Poetry Prize (2015) and in 2018 he was presented the Prime Minister’s Award for Literary Achievement in poetry.

 His multiple residencies and fellowships include: the Randell Cottage Writer-in-Residence (2004), Burns Fellow, University of Otago (2009), Inaugural Caselberg Artist-in-Residence (2009), and the Wallace Artist/Writer in Residence (2011-2012).
 He has won the PEN/NZ Best First Book of Prose (1986), been finalist in the National Book Award for Poetry (1991), and finalist in the NZ Post National Book Award for Poetry (2010).
 Most recently, Michael received the PSNZ/Beatson Fellowship Award (2016).
 His work has been translated into Greek, French, Spanish and German.